 Over the course of several months, the data was reviewed in video format, with each sequence being analyzed frame by frame.
 Each frame was thermally tuned by a certified thermographer and each heat signature was evaluated individually on its own merit based upon size, shape, habit, and thermal characteristics.
 In total, over 105,000 individual frames were analyzed.
-The results of the aerial survey produced an average population density of 387 deer/mi2 for all MetroParks properties.
-This average considered the number of thermal signatures documented within Park boundaries, in correlation with the total park acreage.
+The results of the aerial survey produced an average population density of 387 deer/mi for all MetroParks properties.

 Considering the excellent weather conditions and the detailed data review process, the surveyor indicated a high level of confidence in the results and provided an 85% or greater confidence interval.
 (Appendix A)